antoine-de/mimirsbrunn/docs/process/elasticsearch.md

 We first submit configuration files to Elasticsearch to describe how we want each document type to be handled.
 These are so called component templates, and index templates, which include:
 * settings: how do we want the text to be handled? do we want to use synonyms, lowercase, use stems,…
-* mappings: how each type field of each type of document listed above is handled.
+* mappings: how each field of each type of document listed above is handled.

-When the documents are indexed according to our settings and mappings, we can then query Elasticsearch, and play with lots of parameters to push the ranking of documents up or down
+When the documents are indexed according to our settings and mappings, we can then query Elasticsearch, and play with lots of parameters to push the ranking of documents up or down.

-To configure Elasticsearch, we'll first address settings, and mappings

-# Process
+This document describes how we establish a baseline for these templates, and the process of updating them.

 Configuring Elasticsearch templates is an iterative process, which, when done right, results in:
 * reduced memory consumption in Elasticsearch, by reducing the size / number of indices.
 * reduced search duration, by simplifying the query
 * better ranking

-These measures should be taken into account when modifying the templates: Like most iterative process, we make a change, evaluate the results, estimate what needs to be changed to improve the measure, and loop again.

-Evaluating the templates can be done with:

-* ctlmimir, which is a binary used to import the templates found in `/config/elasticsearchs/templates`.
-With this tool, we just check that we can actually import the templates.
-* import2mimir.sh can be used to evaluate the whole indexing process, using ctl2mimir, and the other indexing tools.
-* end to end tests are used to make sure that the indexing process is correct, and that searching predefined queries results are correct.
-* benchmark are used to estimate the time it takes to either index or search.
+# Creating Templates

-# Gathering Fields
+## Gathering Fields

 We'll construct a table with all the fields, for each type of document.
 The source of information is the document, which is a rust structure serialized to JSON.
 When building this resource, be sure to exclude what would be skipped (marked as `skip`) by the serializer.

-## <a id="administrative-regions-fields"></a> [Administrative Region](/libs/places/src/admin.rs)
+### <a id="administrative-regions-fields"></a> [Administrative Region](/libs/places/src/admin.rs)

 <table>
 <colgroup>